carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 difficulty in realizing these truths.
 Despite my knowledge and prior experiences pointing towards the non-existence of self, I struggled to witness it firsthand.

+In parallel I was struggling with back ache in my middle and upper spine due to long sits.
+By now I had tried padmasanaa, sidhasana, vajraasanaa[^2] and I know there's no magic on the floor.
+All of them yielded nothing but pain.

 [![](https://img.youtube.com/vi/996afHNbbG0/default.jpg)](https://www.youtube.com/watch?v=996afHNbbG0)

-Persisting in my inquiry, I reached a pivotal realization: I had been neglecting a crucial aspect of practice - relaxation and smiling, as taught by Bante Vimalaramsi As I embraced this technique wholeheartedly, a profound shift occurred.
+Persisting in my inquiry, I reached a pivotal realization: I had been neglecting a crucial aspect of practice - relaxation and smiling, as taught by Bante Vimalaramsi in his Metta meditation.
+As I embraced the relax and smile technique wholeheartedly, a profound shift occurred.
 Suddenly, I experienced a profound disassociation of the self from sensations, marking a significant milestone in my journey of self-discovery and realization.

 ## Day 9: Persistence